jackapbutler/Pub-Sub-Image-Classification/docs/MODEL.md

 This app handles all of training of the CNN models.

 I have used a basic CNN model defined inside of [`modelling`.py](../modelling.py).
-You can add more layers, hidden neurons, convolutional filters or change any other model configuration elements inside of the `create_and_compile_model()` function.
+You can add more layers, hidden neurons, convolutional filters or change any other model configuration elements inside of the `create_and_compile_model()` function to increase the model performance.

+As mentioned in the assignment "Don’t spend too long trying to push the accuracy up." and due to my own hardware contraints I chose the focus on completing the entire assignment and was satisfied to move onto Part 2 once training/validation accuracy were above 70%.

 Once you are satisfied with the model architecture follow the steps below: